badusername2262/3D-engine/README.md

 >2. cmake -G "MinGW Makefiles" ..
 >3. mingw32-make

-the exe is located in bin folder in 3D-engine.
+the demo exe is located in 3D-engine/bin.